junrui-liu/patina/src/assignments/as4.md

 ```

 ## What you need to implement

+In each of these cases, you can test your code (download the files from the github repository) by running

+`./patinac {yourfile.pt}; ./prog`.

+The easiest way to test is likely to be testing purely on expressions.
+In order to do this you must designate expr as a start symbol in your parser, just as prog is already.

+Inside patinac, you can delete or keep the -e flag to determine whether the file is being parsed as a program with a single function in it or as just an expression, respectively.

 ### Mandatory Part - Loops, Conditionals, and Variables

 Fill in the holes in the provided code, so that the `compile` function correctly converts an AST from the following subset of Patina to x86 assembly.